Pure Telecom survey reveals broadband is the new battery and half of us couldn't survive Christmas without internet

 Nicole Blanc revealing the results of the Pure Telecom 'Broadband is the new battery' survey at the Radisson Blu St. Helen's Hotel Dublin

-Internet-connected devices will be included in almost half of households Christmas gifts, too.
+Internet-connected devices will be included in almost half of household Christmas gifts, too.
 Pure Telecom found that almost half (48%) of people expect that there will be at least one internet-connected device under their tree this Christmas.
 One third expect their households to be unwrapping one or two internet-connected devices on the 25th, while a sizeable 15% expect that figure will reach three or more.
-Almost one third (32%) of parents said they will be give at least one of their children an internet-connected device for Christmas.
+Almost one third (32%) of parents said they will be given at least one of their children an internet-connected device for Christmas.

 Festive flicks with broadband

-Of course, it wouldnt be Christmas without the movies.
+Of course, it wouldn't be Christmas without the movies.
 More than one in five (21%) will rely on the internet to watch their festive flicks, with 14% saying they will use a streaming service such as Netflix, while 7% will download their movies from the likes of Apple or Amazon.

-The survey also found that women are more likely to say they couldnt survive Christmas without broadband, with 52% claiming Christmas would be a disaster without it, compared to 48% of men.
+The survey also found that women are more likely to say they couldn't survive Christmas without broadband, with 52% claiming Christmas would be a disaster without it, compared to 48% of men.

-Paul Connell, director, Pure Telecom revealing the results of the Pure Telecom 'Broadband is the new battery' survey
+Paul Connell, Director, Pure Telecom revealing the results of the Pure Telecom 'Broadband is the new battery' survey

 Paul Connell, director of Pure Telecom, said: Gone are the days when people thought Christmas Day would be a disaster without batteries.
 Now, its broadband that households are finding is essential to their Christmas plans.
-From the gifts they will give and receive, to watching their favourite movies, high-speed broadband is crucial to many of the major aspects of Christmas.
+From the gifts they will give and receive, to watching their favorite movies, high-speed broadband is crucial to many of the major aspects of Christmas.